Harley-Davidson (Bally pinball): Sega/Stern version

 Sega Pinball produced an unrelated Harley-Davidson pinball machine in 1999.
-It was designed by Jon Borg and Lonnie D. Ropp.
+It was designed by John Borg and Lonnie D. Ropp.
 The game went through three different production runs.
 The first was made by Sega and continued by Stern Pinball in 1999 after they bought Sega's pinball division in the same year; the second was produced by Stern Pinball in 2002; and the third, with an artwork change also by Stern was released in 2004.
 The third version can be played on The Pinball Arcade.